-Customs Crash Course For Film and TV: Uzbekistan
+Customs Crash Course For Film and TV in Uzbekistan

 Customs is a major headache when you produce in a country for the first time.
 It’s the second worst thing after getting permits.